briandarley/partner-center-docs-powershell/docs-conceptual/partnercenterps-3.0/multi-factor-auth.md

 ---
-title: Automating tasks with PowerShell
+title: Partner Center multi-factor authentication using PowerShell
 description: How to automate tasks in PowerShell when Multi-Factor Authentication is enforced. ms.date: 06/25/2020
 ---